Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   run(writeFile("qux", "corge"));

-This seems kind of silly, though: we have to use this annoying ``run`` function all the time.
+This seems kind of silly: we have to use this annoying ``run`` function all the time.
 Even worse, ``readFile`` is useless, because ``run`` always returns ``undefined``.
-And any errors when reading/writing a file are ignored!
+And any errors when reading / writing a file are ignored!

 Let's fix this by writing a pure function called ``chain`` [3]_: